 The summer months are the most popular time to visit Yellowstone.
 In July of 1998, the park averaged over 26,000 visitors each day, most of whom were in private vehicles.
 This translated to an average of about 11,000 vehicles entering the park each day.
 There is a significant amount of traffic congestion in the park, especially around the main attractions, such as Old Faithful.
 This leads to noise and air pollution, visitor frustration, and inevitable vehicle accidents.
 In 1998 there were over 500 traffic accidents, causing 800 injuries and two million dollars in damages.
 As with many of our overcrowded parks, there is a need to reduce the amount of vehicle traffic.
-Currently, only about one percent of visitors use tour buses or snowcoaches to travel through the park (statistics above from the National Parks Service webpage: www.nps.gov/yell).
+Currently, only about one percent of visitors use tour buses or snow coaches to travel through the park (statistics above from the National Parks Service webpage: www.nps.gov/yell).

 The National Park Service is conducting a major effort to develop and promote alternative forms of transportation in the national parks.
 Plans are being developed for a new generation of transportation vehicles that will be attractive to visitors and will motivate them to leave their private vehicles in a parking lot and ride the new busses or trams.
-The NPS is examining what features might motivate visitors to make this change.
+In Glacier National Park, a vintage fleet of red "jammer" busses has been rebuilt and returned to service with very positive response from the park visitors.
+For Yellowstone, a prototype of a new generation of "Yellow Busses" has been built and is being used as a traveling demonstration of the alternative vehicle concept.
+While maintaining some of the "retro" design influences of the retired yellow bus fleet, this prototype is demonstrating a higher technology approach to alternative vehicles including the ability to convert between summer and winter operations.
+The NPS is examining what features might motivate visitors to make the change to the new transportation system.